Sections of this article:

 Around 1980 the calculator watch first appeared, from brands like Pulsar, Seiko, Hewlett-Packard and then Casio.
 These included a stylus to push the tiny buttons.
 This Pulsar Calculator Watch is said to be “the first calculator watch in the world”:

-Continuing the exploration of colors and new design influences, Swatch (who’s name came from the concept “second watch”), released very affordable brightly colored watches with bold designs, which related to a much earlier concept of wristlet watches, worn for fashion.
+Continuing the exploration of colours and new design influences, Swatch (who’s name came from the concept “second watch”), released very affordable brightly coloured watches with bold designs, which related to a much earlier concept of wristlet watches, worn for fashion.
 They are also notable for having collaborated with many artists to produce unique looking watches with an interesting story, which was becoming an increasingly important factor in marketing a watch.
 I’ve written a blog post which looks at some of those interesting art collaborations by Swatch, and other watch brands.

 Mechanical watches resurged in popularity during the 1980’s and ’90’s, with brands like Patek Philippe, Audemars Piguet, and Vacheron Constantin introducing interestingly innovative designs.
 In these decades, watch brands also collaborated with other industries like Formula 1 and aviation as well as other brands, helping give some watches a noteworthy story.

-For example, Breitling created this watch for the Italian Frecce Tricolori Jet team, who wanted a new watch for its pilots, sturdy, comfortable, stylish enough to be worn with a suit, and analog.
+For example, Breitling created this watch for the Italian Frecce Tricolori Jet team, who wanted a new watch for its pilots, sturdy, comfortable, stylish enough to be worn with a suit, and analogue.
 They created a new mechanical watch for this purpose, with a slightly recessed crystal and innovative bezel to protect against the common problem of watches being broken when opening an aircraft canopy after landing.
 Their “Frecce Tricolori,” was presented to the Italian Jet Team in 1983:

 The evolution of the watch included further technological advances, such as ever more accurate watches.
 Some designs used radio signals from government atomic clocks to regularly correct the slight inaccuracies in their quartz timekeeping.
 Quartz technology itself increased in accuracy, often by using increasingly higher frequency oscillations, with a Citizen Watch in 2019 having an accuracy of within a second a year, from a 8.4 MHz crystal, and by utilizing adjustments made every minute.
 An even more accurate watch was actually available before this . . .
 Bathys Hawaii introduced their Cesium 133 Atomic Watch around 2014, which used internal atomic timekeeping to maintain an accuracy of one second in a thousand years, it was a huge rectangular box on one’s wrist, but revolutionary.